-This button has two functions, when the Spindle is not rotating, pressing the Up button will initiate rapid Up travel.
-Rapid Up travel will continue until the spindle has reached its Home position or Vertical Stop four is reached.
-To stop the Rapid Up travel press the Up or Down button again.
-Rapid travel is set at 120 inches per minute.
+This button has two functions.
+When the Spindle is not rotating; pressing the Up button will initiate rapid Up travel.
+Rapid Up travel will continue until the spindle has reached its Home position.
+To stop the Rapid Up travel press the Up button again.
+Rapid travel is set at 60 inches per minute.

-When the Spindle is rotating, pressing the Up button will start the Spindle feeding up at the rate specified by the Feed Rate parameter.
-Feed will continue Up until the Home Switch or Vertical Stop four is reached.
-This feature is not in any way intended to be used when boring.
-The Rottler Manufacturing holders and cutting tools are designed to be used when boring in a downward direction.
+When the Spindle is rotating, pressing the Up button will start the Spindle feeding up at the rate specified by the Feed Rate knob.
+Feed will continue Up until the Home Switch is reached.